WhoopInc/supertest-as-promised/README.md

 you've asked for in your own `package.json`.
 If you don't specify a version of SuperTest, npm will use the latest.

+**Note**: `supertest` will no longer be automatically installed to fulfill the peerDependency in npm 3+.
+Your application will need to depend on it explicitly.

 Do note that SuperTest as Promised is a well-behaved citizen and doesn't monkey-patch SuperTest directly: